rafaeljesus/url-status/README.md

 ### URL status monitoring application ###

-* A efficient and elegant solution for check url in parallel using streams
+A efficient and elegant solution for check url in parallel using streams

-* Run

-`node server.js urls.txt`
+run `node server.js urls.txt`

 See that a file urls.txt was created ->